Thursday, September 24, 2020 · 16 min read

-Moreover, analyzing signals time histories I had the possibility to get data both in test mode and in normal operation.
+Moreover, by analyzing signals' time histories I had the possibility to get data both in test mode and in normal operation.
 It seems that the system uses a different algorithm in test mode than the normal operation, applying different voltage levels.
-I suspect that also this behavior could be designed to artificially increase saving results.
+I suspect that also this behaviour could be designed to artificially increase saving results.

 I clearly realize that standard PQ analyzers or simple energy totalizers used to implement the IPMVP protocol for saving estimation can be easily sidetracked by the economizer behavior and will confirm the incorrect saving of 6.3%.